shaCode256/Weighted-and-Directed-Graph-Model-Pokemon-Game/README.md

 # Catch 'Em All- catch pokemons automated game / Weighted and Directed Graph Model - 12/2020

-## What is this project, Catch 'Em All- Pokemons | Weighted and directed Graph, all about?

-# Catch 'Em All

 The project implements an automated game of catching Pokemons, going around and having fun, just resting on some nodes of a Weighted and Directed graph model, with our Agents.
 You can happily watch our agents try to catch the pokemons,